jlahne/pangborn-tutorial-2025/_main.md

 Note that we don't need to tell *either* `geom_point()` or `geom_text()` what `x` and `y` are--they "inherit" them from the `ggplot()` function to which they are added (`+`), which defines the plot itself.
 But we did need to give a *new* mapping--`label = name`--to the `geom_text()` layer, which tells it which column to get the labels for each point.

 What other arguments can be set to aesthetics?
-Well, we can set other visual properties like **color**, **size**, **transparency** (called "alpha"), and so on.
+Well, we can set other visual properties like **color**, **size**, **transparency** (called `alpha`), and so on.
 Let's go ahead and color the different points and labels by whether they are ciders or CATA descriptors--whether they are rows or columns in the original contingency table.

 ``` r